eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

-   clientCertificateKeyStoreUrl URL to the client certificate KeyStore (if not specified, use defaults)   5.1.0 clientCertificateKeyStoreType KeyStore type for client certificates (NULL or empty means use default, standard keystore types supported by the JVM are "JKS" and "PKCS12", your environment may have more available depending on what security products are installed and available to the JVM.
-5.1.0 clientCertificateKeyStorePassword Password for the client certificates KeyStore   5.1.0 trustCertificateKeyStoreUrl URL to the trusted root certificate KeyStore (if not specified, use defaults)   5.1.0 trustCertificateKeyStoreType KeyStore type for trusted root certificates (NULL or empty means use default, standard keystore types supported by the JVM are "JKS" and "PKCS12", your environment may have more available depending on what security products are installed and available to the JVM.
-5.1.0 trustCertificateKeyStorePassword Password for the trusted root certificates KeyStore   5.1.0 allowLoadLocalInfile Should the driver allow use of 'LOAD DATA
+   clientCertificateKeyStoreUrl URL to the client certificate KeyStore (if not specified, use defaults)   5.1.0 clientCertificateKeyStoreType KeyStore type for client certificates (NULL or empty means use the default, which is "JKS".
+   Standard keystore types supported by the JVM are "JKS" and "PKCS12", your environment may have more available depending on what security products are installed and available to the JVM.
+JKS 5.1.0 clientCertificateKeyStorePassword Password for the client certificates KeyStore   5.1.0 trustCertificateKeyStoreUrl URL to the trusted root certificate KeyStore (if not specified, use defaults)   5.1.0 trustCertificateKeyStoreType KeyStore type for trusted root certificates (NULL or empty means use the default, which is "JKS".
+   Standard keystore types supported by the JVM are "JKS" and "PKCS12", your environment may have more available depending on what security products are installed and available to the JVM.
+JKS 5.1.0 trustCertificateKeyStorePassword Password for the trusted root certificates KeyStore   5.1.0 allowLoadLocalInfile Should the driver allow use of 'LOAD DATA